sanoyphilippe/node-express-graphql-server/README.md

 npm start
 ```

-This app uses `graphiql` which gives us some nice interface to test our API

 If you're running the app on your local system and you just used the default values, open up your web browser and go to the following url `http://localhost:3000/search`

+#### GRAPHIQL

+This app optionally uses `graphiql` which gives us some nice interface to test our API

-On the left hand side editor you can place the following query
+If you enabled graphiql via setting `ENABLE_GRAPHIQL` to true, then on the left hand side editor you can place the following query
 ```
 {
   users {